-ROIFood i= β0+β1*TastinessFood i+β2*HealthinessFood i

 where ROIFoodi represents trial-specific response in either dlPFC or vmPFC.
 To compare across conditions, and to correlate individual differences with neural activation, we performed statistical analyses using the subject-level slope terms for tastiness (β1) and healthiness (β2).

 GLM 4.
 To test whether regulation altered the sensitivity of behavior to the value signals contained in the vmPFC and dlPFC (i.e., response-related signals), we estimated a model for each subject and each condition separately with the following predictors of decision value on each trial: